Table of Contents

 Washington State's Nurse Delegation Program is a unique Medicaid program that can help lower the cost of home care, adult family care, or assisted living.
 It can also enable an individual who requires nursing care to remain living at home instead of being placed in a nursing home.

 An example is helpful to illustrate how the Nurse Delegation Program works.
 An individual requires medical care from a registered nurse (RN) daily, such as assistance with tube feedings or insulin injections.
 Previously, persons had the choice of moving into a nursing home or paying privately for daily visits from a registered nurse.
 Under the Nurse Delegation Program, a registered nurse teaches the appointed non-medically trained caregiver in the proper technique(s) for managing the patient at home.
 (The caregiver must be licensed with the state as a nursing assistant.)
 Once competent at handling this task, daily visits from a nurse or extended stays at a nursing home are no longer required, thereby significantly reducing one’s care costs.
 It is important to note that not all nursing skills can be delegated.

 At present, this program is only open to Medicaid beneficiaries.

-Medicaid in Washington State is intended for individuals with limited financial means.
+Medicaid, also called Apple Health, in Washington State is intended for individuals with limited financial means.
 Applicants are evaluated based on their monthly income, their medical expenses, their countable assets, and sometimes, on their past asset transfers.

+To learn more about the Nurse Delegation program, click here.
 To apply for Medicaid in Washington, one can complete an application online or contact their local Home and Community Services (HCS) office.
 Married couples and persons unsure whether they meet Medicaid's requirements should strongly consider contacting a Medicaid planner prior to application.
 Read more.